When I first decided to stay home with my twins, I looked online to find out what I can do to make money at home.

 I view a website as a collection of pages with the intent to sell.
 They may have a blog section, but it isn’t the focus of their site.

 Their blog is just another section of their entire website.

 But, a blog can also have a homepage and blog section too.
-While none of my blogs have a stylized homepage, many bloggers do.
+I recently changed my Twins Mommy home page to have a stylized homepage.

 For example, Spiked Parenting is a site by Brianna.
 Her homepage is optimized for several things: grow her email list, grow her coaching biz and sell her courses.

 Just like ConvertKit, Brianna has a website with a blog page.

 But, if you’re new or wanting to start a blog, you can do just fine with a blog as I have on many of my sites!

 Now, here comes the more technical part of what blogging really is.

 A blog has to live online.
 To do this, something has to host your blog.
 There are many content management systems available for bloggers.